niceguy4/Continuously-Get-Stock-Market-Symbol-Data/README.md

 #### Ubuntu Crontabs Scheduler

 If you use crontabs scheduler you may need to edit the pathing data within this python script from /Data/Market Data/ to home/YOURUSERNAME/Desktop/Data/Logs/

+#### yfinance

+The script documentation can be found on the author's website: https://pypi.org/project/yfinance/ .